 Ed Barnes joined the Columbia Springs Board in 2005.
 He serves on the Property/Hatchery Committee.
 Ed is currently retired but had a very successful career in the union electrical industry that spanned over four decades.
 During his service on the IBEW Local 48 Executive Board, Ed served as Vice President, President, Business Representative, and Business Manager.
 As the Business Manager his accomplishments included improving labor-management cooperation, increasing employment for members, implementing a successful job targeting program, and the creation of an innovative joint industry advertising and promotional campaign.
 In 1995, Ed was appointed to the Washington State Department of Transportation Board.
 He has been a member of several local organizations including the Washington State Building Trades Council and the Northwest Labor Council Board.
 He has also served on the Board of Directors for the Union Retirement Association.
 Ed has always believed in giving back to his community through volunteer work, beginning at an early age.
 His contributions to the community include serving as the first PTA president at Truman Elementary along with his wife Luanne, involvement in school booster clubs, YMCA programs, Boy Scouts, and Little League.
 Ed lives in Vancouver with his wife Luanne and has three sons.

-Nancy Barnes serves as the Clark Public Utilities representative on the Board beginning in 2019.
-She was first elected to the PUD in 1992.
+Nancy Barnes has been on the Board since 2019.
+She has been serving as a Commissioner to Clark Public Utilities since 1992.
 Barnes earned a bachelor’s degree from Brigham Young University in English and journalism.
 She has been involved in numerous community activities, including her neighborhood association and local school district.
-Barnes is a past president of the Washington Public Utility Districts Association and currently serves as our representative to the Northwest Public Power Association.
+Barnes is a past president of the Washington Public Utility Districts Association and currently serves as a representative to the Northwest Public Power Association.